mikhailbro/yaap/README.md

 This is why **yaap** was born!

-Check [our wiki](https://github.com/broosha/yaap/wiki) for more documentation:
+Check [our wiki](https://github.com/broosha/yaap/wiki) for more documentation.